Patidar reservation agitation: 25–31 August

 The major demonstration, dubbed Kranti Rally (Revolution Rally) and held in Ahmedabad on 25 August at the GMDC grounds, was attended by over 500,000.
 The members of community formed a procession and presented the memorandum of their demands to the District Collector.
 Hardik Patel, who led the rally, declared he would go on a hunger strike with others, demanding the Chief Minister personally be present there to receive the memorandum.
 He was arrested as he did not have permission to stay on the grounds after the rally, and later released.
 Those present on the grounds were dispersed by the police using force.
 An inquiry was ordered to investigate the reason behind the police's use of force.
-Anandiben Patel and Rajanikant Patel, state leaders, both denied ordering or authorising the police charge on the crowd.
+Anandiben Patel and Rajnikant Patel, state leaders, both denied ordering or authorising the police charge on the crowd.

 Incidents of violence and clashes were reported in Ahmedabad and other parts of the state.
 The police vehicles and local transport buses of AMTS and BRTS were set on fire.
 At least fifteen cases of clashes and arson were reported.
 The mob vandalised shops in the CTM area and the police fired eight teargas shells to disperse the mob.
 There were clashes between members of the Rabari caste and Patels in Ghatlodiya, where at least ten persons were injured.
 A large mob tried to damage railway tracks near Ranip.
 Many vehicles were damaged.
 Attacks on police and media personnel were reported.
 A curfew was imposed in the city under Section 144.
 Ahmedabad Municipal Corporation suffered damage worth ₹ 12 crore including torching of 33 buses of local transport.
 At least seven ward offices and civic centres were vandalised.
 Five companies of the Indian Army were deployed in the city to control the situation.

 In Surat, the curfew was imposed from 25 to 27 August in the city as the mob torched buses, two ATMs, van, Fire Station and damaged some properties.
 Over 120 people were arrested or detained.
 Violence was also reported in Vadodara.
-Ahmedabad Vadodara Expressway was blocked by agitators for hours.
+Ahmedabad–Vadodara Expressway was blocked by agitators for hours.
 A total of 1554 bus trips were cancelled by the Vadodara division of GSRTC when six buses were damaged.

-In Rajkot, BRTS bus stations were torched and stones thrown; damage to public and private property was estimated at ₹ 1.47 crore.
+In Rajkot, Rajkot BRTS bus stations were torched and stones thrown; damage to public and private property was estimated at ₹ 1.47 crore.
 The mob ransacked two offices of Union Minister of State for Agriculture and local MP Mohan Kundariya; police fired 10 rounds in the air and lobbed 57 shells of teargas to disperse mobs.
 Twelve policemen were injured.
 The police filed 18 FIRs related to incidents.
 A curfew was imposed for 48 hours on 26 August.